54 Pages Posted: 7 Apr 2021 Last revised: 29 Nov 2021

 Republicans start more firms than Democrats.
-Using a sample of 27 million party-identified Americans between 1997 and 2017, we find that 9% of Republicans and 6% of Democrats become entrepreneurs.
-This partisan entrepreneurship gap is time-varying: Republicans increase their relative entrepreneurship during Republican administrations and decrease it during Democratic administrations, with sharp changes around the elections of President Obama and President Trump.
-The strongest effects exist among the most politically active partisans: those that donate and vote.
+Using a sample of 40 million party-identified Americans between 2005 and 2017, we find that 6% of Republicans and 4% of Democrats become entrepreneurs.
+This partisan entrepreneurship gap is time-varying: Republicans increase their relative entrepreneurship during Republican administrations and decrease it during Democratic administrations, amounting to a partisan reallocation of 170,000 new firms over our 13 year sample.
+We find sharp changes in partisan entrepreneurship around the elections of President Obama and President Trump, and the strongest effects among the most politically active partisans: those that donate and vote.

 Keywords: Entrepreneurship, Politics, Partisanship